baselsurkhi/alabarka-privacy-policy/README.md

 # Al-Baraka Medical Center App

-A lightweight **WebView-based Android application** that provides access to the official website of Al-Baraka Medical Center through a native Android container.
+A lightweight **WebView-based Android application** that provides access to the official website of **Al-Baraka Medical Center** through a native Android container.

-The application acts as a wrapper for the existing web system and does not provide standalone functionality outside the website.
+The application acts solely as a wrapper for the existing web system and does not provide standalone functionality outside the website.

 ---

+## 🏢 Developer Information

+The **Al-Baraka Medical Center App** is developed and published by **Al-Baraka Medical Center**.

+> ⚠️ Important:
+> The developer name above **must exactly match** the Developer name in Google Play Console.

+---

 ## 🛠 App Type

-- WebView-based application
+- WebView-based Android application
 - No native user account system
 - No local data storage

 ---